xarkenz/extension/EMOJI.md

 # Canvas+ Emoji Guide
 It's very helpful to have commit messages with emojis.
 People viewing or working on the extension can easily see what a commit is about with emojis.
-Obviously you don't have to use emojis in commit messages, but I recommend it, and if you do use emojis, I ask that you use this format.
+Obviously, you don't have to use emojis in commit messages, but I recommend it, and if you do use emojis, I ask that you use this format.

 Based on [gitmoji](https://gitmoji.carloscuesta.me/), tailored for Canvas+